 Museums in Italy: Part II

-As we are in Naples, let's continue to the Santa Chiara Monastery, whose cloister is by far one of the most beautiful in the world, that featuring gorgeous majolica-tiled columns.
+As we are in Naples, let's continue to the Santa Chiara Monastery, whose cloister is by far one of the most beautiful in the world, featuring gorgeous majolica-tiled columns.
 The monastery is a true haven in the middle of the bustling city.
-The museum is not grand, but is very interesting and filled with religious items as well as art pieces and antiquities from the first four centuries after Christ.
-One of the most impressive items here is the 18th century nativity (presepio) is very important in Neapolitan tradition and the best nativity artists are concentrated in this area.
+The museum is not very large, but is very interesting and filled with religious items, as well as art pieces and antiquities from the first four centuries after Christ.
+One of the most impressive items here is a 18th century nativity scene (presepio), very important in Neapolitan tradition, as it is here that the best nativity artists are traditionally concentrated.

 To conclude our virtual trip through the museums in Italy, we shall go back to Rome to visit one of the city's best museums, located in the heart or Rome's Villa Borghese park.
 You may recognize the Museo Borghese as the one featured in Ocean's Twelve.
-The park alone is worth a trip, but aside from the natural beauty in the museum you can also find some great work from Bernini, the man responsible for most of the statues and fountains around Rome.
+The park alone is worth a trip, but aside from natural beauty in the museum you can also find some great work from Bernini, the man behind most of the statues and fountains around Rome.
 The actual building is dated 1616 and it took about three years to be completed.
-Originally the museum was a site of social gatherings and private exhibits for the Borghese family.
-The relationship between the Borgheses and Bernini was actually very strong, and the family often commissioned many of his works, which is why many of the artist's pieces--including the impressive The Rape of Proserpina and Apollo and Daphne--are now featured in the museum.
-Bernini used marble as if it were a malleable material, moulding it as if it were soft clay to unique effect.
+Originally, the museum was site of social gatherings and private exhibits for the Borghese family.
+The relationship between the Borgheses and Bernini was actually very strong, and the family often commissioned many of his works, which is why many of the artist's pieces – including the impressive Rape of Proserpina and Apollo and Daphne – are now featured in the museum.
+Bernini used marble as if it were a malleable material, moulding it as soft clay to a unique effect.
 Another Italian genius exhibited at the museum is Canova.
 If you're in Rome this museum is definitely a must see.

-In Italy it sometimes feels like there is a museum on every corner, both inside and outside.
-These museums, both large and small, hold priceless works of art that tell the story of a land and its history, which stretches back for millennia.
+In Italy, it sometimes feels like there is a museum on every corner, both inside and outside.
+These museums, both large and small, hold priceless works of art that tell the story of a land and its people, stretching back for millennia.